When examining your baby, the health professional will check their:

 - cleft palate

-- testicle, eye or hearing issues
+- testicle, eye or hearing problems

-If your baby's at higher risk of certain conditions they might need more tests, such as an ultrasound scan or an appointment at an outpatient clinic.
+If your baby's at higher risk of certain health conditions they might need more tests, such as an ultrasound scan or an appointment at an outpatient clinic.